*Content includes branded mentions of our sponsor ZipRecruiter.

 A property management company is a business that handles the day-to-day operations of a property on behalf of owners and landlords.
 It hires and oversees property managers, sets rental property rates, handles repairs and maintenance, negotiates leases, collects rent from tenants and takes care of other property-related tasks.

 Property management companies often have more resources and tools at their disposal than individual managers, which makes them an option for property owners who want knowledgeable and experienced hands managing their property.
+You can read our list of the best job posting sites to look for individual property managers or property management companies.

 Why should you hire a property manager or company?